KyleAMathews/typography.js/README.md

 ## Themes
 We maintain 30 (and counting) themes that are ready to use on your next project.
-These are each published as seperate NPM packages.
+These are each published as separate NPM packages.
 Explore themes at http://kyleamathews.github.io/typography.js.

 ### Using themes